costavale/BlueCarbon/README.md

 ## Expected data format

-To use the functions collected here, you need to provide 2 main datasets:
+To use the functions collected here, you need to provide 2 datasets:
 1. Sediment core properties
 2. Sediment sample properties (WORK IN PROGRESS)